cholmes/ogc-collection/README.md

 The proposed primitives in the 'search geospatial data' space are:

-* A 'minimal Collection', as defined in OGC API - Features, which is 2 required fields (id and links), and a handful of optional ones (extent, title, description, etc)
+* A 'minimal Collection', as defined in OGC API - Features, which is 2 required fields (id and links), and a handful of optional ones (extent, title, description, etc), as articulated in the [OGC Collection Spec](ogc-collection-spec.md) in this repo.
-* A 'Collection', as the [OGC Collection Spec](ogc-collection-spec.md) in this repo attempts to articulate.
+* A 'Dataset Collection', as the [OGC Dataset Collection Spec](ogc-dataset-collection-spec.md) in this repo describes.
 This aims to provide enough information to enable
  'collection search'.
 * An STAC Item, which is part of a Collection, that links to some type of geospatial information.
-A STAC Item is a GeoJSON feature,
+A STAC Item is a GeoJSON feature.

 STAC provides both Collection and STAC Items, as well as an API to search STAC Items.
 In STAC there is a clear relationship, where each Item is a member of a Collection.
 To make it concrete, 'Landsat 8' is a collection, while a particular landsat scene is an 'Item'.